idris-lang/Idris-dev/docs/parserLibrary/lexer.rst

 So the code is working.

+We can now go ahead and parse this token list.
 A parser for this example will be constructed on the next page.